haberdashPI/german_track/_research/plans.md

 maybe the global peak is delayed because they shift attention towards the target
     - can we break this by high and low salience, does that affect the object

-some different version for spatial: just one decoding - dominant pitch, mushed enveloped
+NEXT: some different version for spatial: just one decoding - dominant pitch, mushed enveloped

 object: irrelevant female? does it win sometimes?